pulumi/upgrade-provider/README.md

 Flags:
       --allow-missing-docs              If true, don't error on missing docs during tfgen.
                                         This is equivalent to setting PULUMI_MISSING_DOCS_ERROR=${!
 VALUE}.
-      --experimental                    Enable experimental features, such as auto token mapping and auto aliasing -h, --help                            help for upgrade-provider
+  -h, --help                            help for upgrade-provider
       --java-version string             The version of pulumi-java-gen to target.
       --kind strings                    The kind of upgrade to perform: